Mazda3: Singapore

+Taiwan

+The Mazda3 was launched in Taiwan on 9 May 2019, in both hatchback and sedan bodystyles, with four trim levels: Luxury (only for the sedan), Top, Flagship and Flagship Bose, it is powered by the 2.0 Skyactiv-G petrol engine.
+In July 2020, the Flagship Bose trim was replaced by the Premium Safety.
+In March 2022, the e-Skyactiv X Edition model exclusive for the hatchback was made available limited to 100 units.

+In August 2023, the Mazda3 line-up was updated in Taiwan with updates to features and a revised line-up.
+It is available with five variants: 20S, 20S Carbon Edition, 20S Premium, 20S Signature and 20S Signature Carbon Package, it is powered by the 2.0 Skyactiv-G petrol engine.
+In June 2024, the entry-level 20S variant was discontinued and the Retro Sports Edition model was made available to celebrate Mazda's Taiwan 10th anniversary.
+In February 2025, the entry-level Carbon Edition variant was replaced by the Ace Edition.

 Thailand

-The Mazda3 was launched in Thailand on 18 September 2019, in both hatchback (marketed as Fastback/Sports) and sedan body styles, with 3 trim levels: C, S, and SP, it is powered by a 2.0-litre Skyactiv-G petrol engine.
+The Mazda3 was launched in Thailand on 18 September 2019, in both hatchback (marketed as Fastback/Sports) and sedan body styles, with three trim levels: C, S, and SP, it is powered by a 2.0-litre Skyactiv-G petrol engine.
 It is locally assembled at the AutoAlliance Thailand plant in Rayong.
 The Carbon Edition was introduced for both hatchback and sedan in October 2022.

 Vietnam

-The Mazda3 was launched in Vietnam on 4 November 2019, in both hatchback (as 'Sport'), and sedan body styles, with 3 trim levels available at launch: Deluxe, Luxury, and Premium.
+The Mazda3 was launched in Vietnam on 4 November 2019, in both hatchback (as 'Sport'), and sedan body styles, with three trim levels available at launch: Deluxe, Luxury, and Premium.
 Engine options include a 1.5-litre and 2.0-litre Skyactiv-G petrol engines.
 Both bodystyles are locally assembled at Truong Hai Auto Corporation plant in Quảng Nam Province.
 In September 2022, Mazda dropped the 2.0-litre Skyactiv-G petrol engine option in Vietnam, with the trim levels remain unchanged.

-Cambodia

-The Mazda3 is officially distributed in Cambodia through Mazda Cambodia, with authorized showrooms located in Phnom Penh, including branches on Monivong Boulevard and Hun Sen Boulevard.
-The model was launched on 9 August 2019 and is available in both sedan and hatchback body styles, featuring trim levels and specifications aligned with regional offerings.
-Engine options include the 1.5-litre and 2.0-litre Skyactiv-G petrol engines, paired with automatic transmissions.

-Unlike in Vietnam, the Mazda3 is not locally assembled in Cambodia; instead, it is imported as a completely built-up (CBU) unit from regional manufacturing hubs.
-As of 2025, the Mazda3 remains a popular model in the Cambodian market, with both new and used units widely available through official dealerships and online platforms.

 Europe

 The Mazda3 made its European debut in March 2019, in both hatchback and sedan body styles.
 Three engines were available at launch: 1.8-litre Skyactiv-D diesel, 2.0-litre Skyactiv-G mild hybrid petrol, and a 2.0-litre Skyactiv-X petrol.
-The AWD option was available except for the 1.8 Skyactiv-D.
+The all-wheel drive (AWD) option was available for all engines except for the 1.8 Skyactiv-D diesel.

-Mexico

-The Mazda3 was launched in Mexico in February 2019, the first country to make its global debut in both hatchback and sedan body styles.
-At launch, three trim levels were available: i (only for Sedan), i Sport and i Grand Touring.
-All variants are powered by a 2.5-litre Skyactiv-G petrol engine.
-For Mexico, the Mazda3 is locally built at the Mazda de México Vehicle Operation (MMVO).

-In July 2020, the 2.5-litre turbocharged petrol engine was added to the range, it came only as a Hatchback body style, it is available in two trim levels: i Grand Touring and Signature.

-In January 2022, the Mazda3 Sedan receives the turbocharged engine option for the Signature trim, and the e-Skyactiv-G mild hybrid petrol for the i-Sport trim.